mariodenny/mariodenny/README.md

 # 💫 About Me:
-Kodingnext Advanced Teacher<br>Laravel, Flask, React<br>PHP, Python, Javascript<br>Deep dive in world of programming through teaching and sharing knowledge
+A student with job as a teacher at Kodingnext.
+Deep dive into programming through teaching.
+I try to be better person every day.

 ## 🌐 Socials: